marijnkoolen/reading-impact-model/docs/impact.md

 To illustrate what we mean by (affective) impact, we have selected some examples and described the impact we think they express.
-Some sentences in the questionnaire may merely describe an aspect of the book, while others go into the reader’s affective experience of reading.
+Some sentences may merely describe an aspect of the book, while others go into the reader’s affective experience of reading.

 The types of impact are: